- 1

 |---|---|---|

-| npm | Git dependency + malicious .npmrc | RCE even with scripts disabled |
+| npm | Git dependency + fake .npmrc | RCE even with scripts disabled |

-| pnpm | Script-disable only applies to build phase | Silent RCE during install |
+| pnpm | Script-disable only works during build phase | Silent RCE during install |

-| vlt | Path traversal in tarball extraction | Arbitrary file writes |
+| vlt | Path traversal in tarball | Can write files anywhere |

-| Bun | Allow-list checks names but not sources | Package spoofing for RCE |
+| Bun | Allow-list checks name only, not origin | Can spoof packages |

-Why Saeree ERP Was Completely Unaffected
+Why Is Saeree ERP Unaffected?

 | Aspect | Attacked Systems | Saeree ERP |